How do I price a charging service on my company's premises?

 Property ownership and charging costs

-Many companies want to offer their employees a charging opportunity as part of their responsibility strategy.
-The tax administration has stated that between 2021 and 2025, the charging electricity offered by the employer is not a taxable benefit, which encourages companies to invest in charging solutions.
+Many companies want to offer their employees charging options as part of their sustainability strategy.
+The Tax Administration has announced that employer-provided charging electricity will not be a taxable benefit from 2021–2025, which will encourage companies to invest in charging solutions.

-Leasing cars vs. employees' own cars
+Leased cars vs. employee-owned cars

-Distribution of charging costs depends on the employer's operating model: is the download from the employer or does the user pay their own expenses?
-Particularly for leasing cars, it may be necessary to define clear principles of who is responsible for the charging costs.
+The distribution of charging costs depends on the employer's operating model: is charging a benefit offered by the employer or does the user pay for the costs themselves?
+Especially in the case of leasing cars, it may be necessary to define clear principles on who is responsible for charging costs.

 Charging speed at workplaces

-The solution is to provide sufficient charging points to allow users to connect their car to charge right at the start of the working day.
-In addition, it is advisable to reserve faster stations for a shorter charge, about 5-10 % of all charging locations.
-The effect of these should be at least 11 kW.
-The use of faster stations can be charged a higher price or apply a minute -based pricing to keep them in circulation.
-The total consumption of the property should also take into account power boots, which may increase the total price of electricity.
+The solution is to provide enough charging points so that users can connect their cars to the charger right at the start of the working day.
+It is also worth reserving faster stations for shorter charging needs, for about 5-10 percent of all charging points.
+These should have a power of at least 11 kW.
+You can charge a higher price for the use of faster stations or apply per-minute pricing to ensure that they remain in rotational use.
+The total consumption of the property should also take into account power peaks, which can increase the total price of electricity.

 Previous